-Arterial phases are considered as being the main street, and the two frontage road (or ramp) movements are served by the two other external phases (i.e., $\phi 4$ and $\phi 8$).
+Arterial phases are considered as being the main street, and the two frontage road(or ramp) movements are served by the two other external phases(i.e., $\phi 4$ and $\phi 8$ ).
 The internal through movements do not conflict with either arterial movements or internal outbound left-turn movements.
-Thus, two overlap phases (OL φ) are defined at each side of the intersections (i.e., OL A (φ 1+ φ 2) and OL B (φ 5+ φ 6)).
+Thus, two overlap phases( $OL \phi$ ) are defined at each side of the intersections.